 Students with a background in Economics

+You are also invited to attend an orientation programme 29-30 August were you will be given essential and useful information about your stay in Sweden and your studies at SLU.
 You will find all information that you will need as new student at SLU at the page New student.
 On this page you will also find the orientation programme that you are invited to attend.
-The orientation programme take place a few days before the course start.
-You will be given essential and useful information about your studies at SLU.
+On this page you will also find more information about the roll call and orientation programme.

 Once again, welcome to SLU!

 Environmental Economics and Management- Master´s Programme

 Depending on which courses you choose, you can do a degree in either Business Administration or Economics.
 The particular courses you should choose for each specialisation are shown in Appendix 2 to the programme syllabus.